A very soft, form-fitting, breathable t-shirt with a slightly lower neckline than a classic t-shirt.

 • Ribbed crew neck with set-in sleeves

-As the shirt is a snug fit please ensure you check the sizing charts before finalizing your order, thank you :-)
+As the shirt has a snug fit please ensure you check the sizing charts before finalizing your order, thank you :-)

 Professor Brian Cox